Best electric cars to buy 2022

 As a five-door, five-seat hatchback, the Leaf offered the practicality of a conventional family car, and became the best-selling EV, albeit with sales figures significantly lower than its petrol and diesel counterparts.
 Initially the Leaf's range was 80 miles at best, but constant development and improvement have seen that range increase, while the arrival of the Leaf Mk2 in 2018 saw the car gain a range closer to a conventional petrol car.

 Seeing the success of the Leaf, rival car makers got in on the act and introduced their own EVs.
-Hyundai, Kia, Peugeot, Citroen, Renault, Ford and Volkswagen have all joined the electric revolution, while BMW has created its own 'i' EV sub-brand.
-US firm Tesla has its own huge following with its range of all-electric cars, while prestige makers Audi, BMW, Mercedes and Jaguar are producing their own luxury EVs, and various companies are building low volume all-electric hypercars.
+Hyundai, Kia, Peugeot, Citroen, Renault, Ford and Volkswagen have all joined the electric revolution, along with newcomer Polestar, while BMW has created its own 'i' EV sub-brand.
+US firm Tesla has its own huge following with its range of all-electric cars, while prestige makers Audi, Mercedes and Jaguar are producing their own luxury EVs, and various companies are building low volume all-electric hypercars.